moorepants/dissertation/davisbicycle.rst

 :math:`T_U = T_B / 2`, but for some of the trials we measured the torque
 between the bearings, the steer angle just above the lower bearings and the steer rate above the upper bearings.
-This information allows the estimation of the upper and lower bearing friction idependently.
+This information allows the estimation of the upper and lower bearing friction independently.
 The equations of motion of the assembly above the torque sensor are

 .. math::